Sweet & spicy pillows of pan-fried tofu heaven, without a deep fryer. I find myself making this tofu recipe over & over again… and now you can, too!

-Heat oil in a small frying pan.
-Not letting the tofu pieces touch each other, fry 2 minutes per side. set on paper bags or paper towels to drain excess oil.
+- Heat oil in a small frying pan.
+Not letting the tofu pieces touch each other, cook 2 minutes per side.
+Set aside.

-Add the broccoli, soy sauce, rice vinegar, sugar, and sesame oil.
-Let it come to a boil.
+- Add the wine, water, soy sauce, rice vinegar, and sugar, and let it come to boil.

-Add the fried tofu.
-Stir.
+- Add the fried tofu.
+Toss to coat.
 Serve with sprouted brown rice!

 This post was originally published in March of 2017, but was republished with new photos, step by step instructions, and tips September of 2020.